The Magic of Logic (7)

 Since my visits many of the chess kids have been in touch, asking for more puzzles, and challenging me with some of their own.
 Currently they are pondering over a new weighing problem I gave them.
 I got it from Fabian, a young next-gen programmer in our company:

 A marketeer sells potatoes.
 Unfortunately he has forgotten to bring along the weights for his scale.
-So he borrows weights from a neighbouring vendor, who cannot relinquish all his weights.
+He wants to borrow weights from a neighbouring vendor, who however cannot relinquish all his weights.
 So our marketeer takes as few as possible.
-How many must he take, and which ones, to be able to weigh anything between one and forty pounds, in a single weighing?
+How many must he take, and which ones, in order to be able to weigh anything between one and forty pounds, in a single weighing?

 This is not an easy puzzle (if your name isn’t Gauss).
 My best solver, Tommy, found the answer in two minutes.
-We spent much more time testing the solution, figuring out how to weigh out random numbers of pounds: 4, 13, 29, 34.
+We spent much more time testing the solution, figuring out how to weigh out random numbers of pounds.
 It worked every time — but not without careful thought.
 You can sell anything between one and forty pounds with one weighing.

 Today, almost a week after my proposing it, none of the chess kids have solved the problem.
 Yesterday I tried it on my prime tester, eight-year-old Enders, who is a very proficient logical problem solver.
 I gave him a simpler version — which weights do you need to weigh any amount between one and fifteen pounds — in the car driving home from school.
 He came up with crazy answers, like 120, until wife Ingrid discovered he did not know what market scales are and how they work.
 At home I showed him an example.